jort-dev/copilot/README.md

 Fishing trout and salmon at Barbarian Village, and cooking it.

 ### General inactivity alert
-For unsupported activities.
+Use this if the activity you want to do is not defined above, or if you only want the plugin to alert you when you are inactive.
 Alerts you when you have not yet animated, moved or clicked something for set time.
-Works for a lot of things, but does not show you what to click.
+It does not show you what to click.

 ## Features
 Configuration options: